-There are daily public buses going to Charikot from Kathmandu.
+Daily public buses go from Kathmandu to Charikot.
 It is, however, advised to inquire about the availability of buses and departure timings before starting the journey.
-It takes around five hours on a public bus to reach to Charikot.
-The price range of public bus from Kathmandu to Charikot is Rs.350-400/-.
-Once one reaches Charikot, you can find off-road jeeps which go to Kuri village.
-Jeeps traverse regularly in the tourist season.
+It takes around five hours on a public bus to reach Charikot.
+The price range of a public bus from Kathmandu to Charikot is Rs.350-400/-.
+Once one reaches Charikot, you can find off-road jeeps that go to Kuri village.
+Jeeps regularly traverse in the tourist season.
 The road to Kuri village was built recently so the ride may get bumpy at times.

 It is recommended to plan and reserve hotels and lodges before you start your journey.
-If you plan to spend the night in Charikot then you will have no problem reserving a lodge or hotel as Charikot has abundant facilities of hotels and lodges.
-However, if you are planning to spend the night in Kuri village, then you may encounter some problems.
-There are few selections of hotels/lodges and information about the hotels and lodges in Kuri village are hard to find.
-We have compiled a detailed list of most hotels and lodges in Kuri village to help potential trekkers:
+If you plan to spend the night in Charikot, then you will have no problem reserving a lodge or hotel as Charikot has abundant facilities of hotels and lodges.
+However, you may have a hard time if you are planning to spend the night in Kuri village.
+There are a few selections of hotels/lodges and information about the hotels and lodges in Kuri village are hard to find.
+Below is the detailed list of most hotels and lodges in Kuri village to help potential trekkers: